hsume2/minilog-rollbar/README.md

   - set the minimum threshold of Minilog events that will be sent to Rollbar
   - adjust the stack trace length
-  - allow Rollbar notification errors to be thrown and potentially halt current process

 ## Example